 Best New Tax Credits, Tips and Resources for Seniors

-There are many new tax credits and resources available to seniors that they might not even know about but they qualify for.
+There are many new tax credits and resources available to Arizona seniors that they might not even know about but they qualify for.

-How do senior citizens save money these days?
+How do senior citizens living in Arizona save money these days?
 Some seniors know all the secrets to keeping more of their money in their pockets while others leave a lot of money in the hands of the government.
 I have found that the biggest problem is a lack of knowledge, and I want to stop that from happening to you and those you love.

-Top 10 New Tax Credits, Tips and Resources
+Beyond Best New Tax Credits, Tips and Resources

 Now that I have your attention and you’re ready to save some money on your taxes, let’s get down to the resources and tips!

-- While housing subsidy programs like Section 8 are designed to keep senior citizens and other low-income people safely housed, they can disqualify you for some tax credits and other tax relief programs.
+- While housing subsidy programs like tenant-based Section 8 are designed to keep senior citizens and other low-income people safely housed, they can disqualify you for some tax credits and other tax relief programs.
 It’s important to consider these programs if you need help paying for housing, but keep in mind that there are programs out there that will help you save some money if you are paying for housing on your own.

 - The Senior Tax Credit for the Elderly and Disabled could reward you with a tax deduction of up to $7,500 if you’re retired or on total disability with taxable disability coverage.
 There are some qualifications that you must meet, but the goal is to reduce the amount of income tax that low-income seniors must pay.
 This is one of the biggest senior tax relief programs.